marcpybus/var-node/README.md

 docker compose logs -f
 ```
 ### Setup
-- Modify the `.env` file with specific details of your node:
+- Modify the `.env` file with the specific details of your node:
     - Network name
     - Node name
     - Configuration filenames
-- The default installation comes with self-signed certificates to encrypt requests from users within the institution private network.
-Files are located in `nginx/server-certificates/`.
-Feel free to change them and use certificates signed by your institutions' CA.
+- The default installation comes with a dummy self-signed certificate and key to encrypt requests from users within the institution.
+These files are located in `nginx/server-certificates/`.
+Feel free to change them and use a properly configured certificate signed by your institutions' CA.

+### Institution WAF setup
+- Incoming requests have to be redirected to the port 5000 of the server hosting the Docker setup.
+- Client certificate should be forwarded or added to the x-client-certificate header to allow client authentication.

 ### IMPORTANT
 The current setup needs to download data to perform normalisation, annotation and liftover of genomic variants.